buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/QuantitySets/Qto_ProjectionElementBaseQuantities.md

 ### Area

-Area of the projection as viewed by an elevation view (for wall projections or as viewed by a ground floor view (for slab projections).
+Area of the projection as viewed by an elevation view (for wall projections) or as viewed by a ground floor view (for slab projections).

 ### Volume

-Volume of the opening.
+Volume of the projection.
 It is the additional volume of the projection to the element (e.g. wall or slab).